kevin-mason-iw/java-coi-reactive-spring-boot/README.md

 # java-coi-reactive-spring-boot

+## Case Study

+We are working with the order management system for a household goods store called Baz and Daz Supplies

+They have distributed systems for;
+- Order Management
+- Inventory Management
+- Customer Service
+- Product Catalogue

+The business owners are looking to work with the data they have collected for reporting purposes

+Different teams in the business require different reports

+Sales Report
+Inventory Report
+Customer Report

+We have been tasked with collecting the data and generating reporting for the different teams.

 ## Case Study - Real Time Data Aggregation
 We will be pulling data from 3 data sources to create an aggregated view of sales/order information for the business.